 First and foremost, it’s a superfood.
 What does that mean exactly?
 For starters, it means coffee fruit is packed with beneficial antioxidants and helpful polyphenols.

-Furthermore, coffee fruit can help boost your immune system, assist in protecting your body against free radical damage, and help fight inflammation.
+Furthermore, coffee fruit can help support your immune system, assist in protecting your body against free radical damage, and help fight inflammation.
 But, I’m getting ahead of myself.

 So, you’re probably wondering what coffee fruit is, exactly?